Zhenglin-L/Customer-Segmentation-Kmeans-Model/README.md

 from sklearn.preprocessing import MinMaxScaler from collections import Counter

-# To import imblearn, you need to 'pip install imbalanced-learn' first in the workspace terminal
+ps: To import imblearn, you need to 'pip install imbalanced-learn' first in the workspace terminal import imblearn

+from imblearn.over_sampling import SMOTE<br>
-import imblearn
+from imblearn.under_sampling import RandomUnderSampler<br>

-from imblearn.over_sampling import SMOTE from imblearn.under_sampling import RandomUnderSampler from imblearn.pipeline import Pipeline from sklearn.model_selection import train_test_split
+from imblearn.pipeline import Pipeline from sklearn.model_selection import train_test_split
 from sklearn import svm